Resilience Counseling: Is A Resilience Treatment Center Worth Your Time?

 DBT also called dialectical behavior therapy, is a type of cognitive behavioral therapy that helps you learn to recognize both the need for acceptance of things as they are and the benefits of moving toward change.

 Dialectical behavior therapy uses cognitive and mindfulness techniques in both individual and group sessions.
-DBT has been shown especially helpful for people with a borderline personality disorder who have suicidal thoughts and behaviors.
+DBT has been shown especially helpful for people with borderline personality disorder who have suicidal thoughts and behaviors.

 Whether you have an addiction or another mental condition or both, trauma may have triggered the disorder.
 That's why trauma-focused therapy is often used in resilience treatment.